redhat-cip/edeploy/docs/AHC.rst

 To avoid comparing apple and pears, it will first group identical servers.
 Performance will be analyzed on a group basis to insure coherency and consistency.

 i.e similar servers with a different bios version will be put in two different groups.
 If user want to ignore such different it can use the *-I* option.
-It is possible to ignore differences on multiple components by using a comma separeted list.
+It is possible to ignore differences on multiple components by using a comma separated list.
 Available components are *"cpu, hpa, disk, firmware, memory, network, system"*

 ::